-Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.
+Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

-Predicting endurance performance is always useful for coach and athlete and clearly VO2max (i.e. the maximum volume of oxygen, measured in ml, that can be used per kg of body weight per minute) is a frequently reported yardstick here.
+Predicting endurance performance is always useful for coach and athlete and VO2 max (i.e. the maximum volume of oxygen, measured in ml, that can be used per kg of body weight per minute) is a frequently reported yardstick here.
 A study from Scandinavia looked at an array of measurements made in a treadmill situation and then compared these to actual competition performances and rankings for 16 cross-country skiers (7 male, 9 female).
-For the male subjects a high value for the onset of blood lactate accumulation (OBLA, 4mmol l-1) was related to a good performance ranking position.
-For women the best association was through the respiratory exchange ratio (i.e. CO2 produced to O2 consumed).
+For the male subjects, a high value for the onset of blood lactate accumulation (OBLA, 4mmol l-1) was related to a good performance ranking position.
+For women, the best association was through the respiratory exchange ratio (i.e. CO2 produced to O2 consumed).
 Oxygen consumption (expressed as l min-1) was most meaningful for both male and female skiers in predicting race results.
 These findings strongly support the use of appropriate 'lab tests' for performance prediction and, though not stated, are also highly relevant to monitoring improvements brought about through specific training that will result in better race performances.

-An interesting study looked at so-called muscle power factors - peak velocity, blood lactate concentration (BLA) and 30m run velocity - and compared them to VO2max as measures of horizontal and uphill running performance.
-The report concluded that VO2max contributed more to uphill running performance than horizontal running.
+An interesting study looked at so-called muscle power factors - peak velocity, blood lactate concentration (BLA), and 30m run velocity - and compared them to VO2 max as measures of horizontal and uphill running performance.
+The report concluded that VO2 max contributed more to uphill running performance than horizontal running.

-Many coaches and athletes advocate the taking of pulse rate immediately post-exercise as a means of recording objectively the training effort in terms of % of maximum heart rate (HR).
+Many coaches and athletes advocate the taking of pulse rate immediately post-exercise as a means of recording the training effort objectively in terms of % of maximum heart rate (HR).
 Unfortunately, a recent study demonstrated that due to the rapid recovery of HR following exercise bouts pulse checks made post-exercise might underestimate HR by as much as 20-27 bpm.
-This sounds like a good argument for the use of a heart-rate monitor during exercise or for a correction factor to be applied afterwards.
+This sounds like a good argument for the use of a heart-rate monitor during exercise or for a correction factor to be applied afterward.
 Pulse rates taken after exercise remain useful for monitoring recovery objectively.

 This article first appeared in: